 Ontario Graduate Scholarship (OGS) Program

 The Ontario Graduate Scholarship (OGS) Program recognizes academic excellence in graduate studies at the master's and doctoral levels in all disciplines of academic study.
 The program is jointly supported by funds provided by the Ministry of Advanced Education and Skills Development ('ministry') and funds provided by the University of Guelph.
 The ministry contributes two-thirds of the value of the award and the university provides one-third.

 For the 2019-20 OGS competition the University of Guelph can award the following:

-- TBD OGS will be awarded to Canadian citizens, Permanent Residents, or Protected Persons (2 OGS awards will be set aside for Aboriginal (First Nations, Inuit, Métis) applicants who self-identify on the OGS application)
+- 135 OGS will be awarded to Canadian citizens, Permanent Residents, or Protected Persons (2 of these awards will be set aside for Aboriginal (First Nations, Inuit, Métis) applicants who self-identify on the OGS application)

 The OGS is valued at $15,000 for one year.
 A recipient will be awarded $5,000 per semester for up to three semesters.